 - Eating disorders (binge eating disorder, bulimia nervosa, EDNOS)

 - Sleeping difficulties

 - Stress (financial, work-related, illness, loss, isolation, loneliness)

 |Face to face counselling:||Yes|

-I currently have availability to see clients on Fridays and Saturday mornings.
+I currently have availability to see clients on Wednesdays, Thursdays and Fridays from 9am until 5pm.

 Types of client